 That brings us to our second justice concept of injury.
 Have we been injured, but most importantly, do the injuries remain?
 Before the 15th century contact with Europe, there were many Afrikan societies far more culturally advanced than all of Europe.
 They were resting on centuries and even thousands of years of high culture with its accompanying spiritual, political, economic, and social institutions -what is now being referred to as Afrikan indigenous knowledge.
 But aside from being separated from our cultural heritage and legacy, which has its own array of injuries, as those of us here know it is often the most learned amongst us, (and this is global), we have been taught to despise all that was/is Afrikan.
-This injury is the most violent, pervasive, and destructive, on going, self perpetuating and has shown to be most difficult to repair.
+This injury is the most difficult to repair.